aergoio/eth-merkle-bridge/docs/source/config.rst

 ==================

-The config file is used by the bridge operators, the wallet and the cli to store information about node connections, validator connections, bridge parameters, wallet assets and private keys.
+The config file is used by the bridge operators, the wallet and the cli to store information about node connections, validator connections, bridge parameters, assets and private keys.

-It can be craeted and updated manually of with the help of the cli.
+It can be created and updated manually of with the help of the cli.

 .. code-block:: js